WERC (AM)

-WERC (960 kHz) is a commercial AM radio station licensed to Birmingham, Alabama.
-It is owned by iHeartMedia and it simulcasts a talk radio format with sister station 105.5 WERC-FM.
+WERC (960 AM) is a commercial radio station licensed to Birmingham, Alabama.
+It is owned by iHeartMedia and it simulcasts a talk radio format with sister station WERC-FM.
 The studios and offices are in Beacon Ridge Tower on First Avenue South in Birmingham, off Interstate 65.

 WERC transmits with 5,000 watts.
 By day, the signal is non-directional, but to protect other stations on 960 AM from interference, at night it uses a directional antenna with a two-tower array.
 The transmitter is off Arkadelphia Road near Interstate 20 in Birmingham.